Key takeaways

 Self-discipline is the best tool for creating a strong exam preparation plan.
 Students set regular time for learning.
 Kids study topics and review past material from time to time to avoid forgetting it.
 Focusing extra time on the most problematic topics is also very helpful.

-There are many useful tips for students.
+There are many useful strategies and tips for students.
 We will focus on five tips anyone can use:

 - The Pomodoro Technique.
 This method helps you stay focused.
 Set a timer for 25 minutes, study with full concentration, then take a 5-minute break.
 Repeat this cycle to have enough energy for learning